bazel-contrib/rules_nodejs/docs/index.md

 # Bazel JavaScript rules

 Bazel is Google's build system.
-It powers our development at large scale by caching intermediate build artifacts, allowing build and test to be incremental and massively parallelizable.
+It powers development at large scale by caching intermediate build artifacts, allowing build and test to be incremental and massively parallelizable.
 Read more at [https://bazel.build](https://bazel.build)